Paris attacks: Five years on France is still scarred and back on alert

 Interior minister Gerald Darmanin said France faced a double-edged threat.
 “From outside, people sent from abroad, and a grave internal threat, people who are amongst us, our enemies within,” he told Franceinfo radio on Friday.

-After the Nice attack, Darmanin said France was engaged in a war against Islamist ideology.
-President Emmanuel Macron pledged to stand firm against assaults on French values and freedom of belief - comments that led to anti-French protests in some Muslim countries.
+After the Nice attack, Mr Darmanin said France was engaged in a war against Islamist ideology.
+France’s president Emmanuel Macron pledged to stand firm against assaults on French values and freedom of belief - comments that led to anti-French protests in some Muslim countries.

-There were 14 attacks carried out on French soil between 2013 and 2019, according to the Centre for the Analysis of Terrorism.
+There were 14 attacks carried out in France between 2013 and 2019, according to the Centre for the Analysis of Terrorism.
 Scores more failed or were foiled.

 Shifting threat